Using the Capacity Pools view

 Next, the Capacity Pools View allows multiple levels of drill-down.
 This capability not only allows the capacity manager to investigate the capacity questions down to the individual elements, but also lets the executive participate in the process by simplifying and focusing the questions and answers at each level into a small number of indicators.

-Finally, at the element level, the Capacity Pools View links into the same element-level views that the capacity manager is already using to view detailed technical metrics.
+Finally, at the element level, the Capacity Pools view links into the same element-level views that the capacity manager is already using to view detailed technical metrics.
 Thus, the capacity manager can navigate back and forth between communicating effectively and building an understanding of the underlying root causes of risks, efficiency, and usage.
-The formulas that BMC TrueSight Capacity Optimization uses to compute the indicators are based on conditions specific to each type of platform: VMware vSphere, IBM AIX, etc. These computed indicators are used consistently in the BMC TrueSight Capacity Optimization UI.
+The formulas that TrueSight Capacity Optimization uses to compute the indicators are based on conditions specific to each type of platform: VMware vSphere, IBM AIX, KVM, etc. These computed indicators are used consistently in the TrueSight Capacity Optimization user interface.

 The indicators and component scores are computed from a large number of metrics collected on the individual vSphere clusters.
 These metrics measure the CPU, memory, and disk capacity available and used in the capacity pool, and formulas combine these metrics using weights to compute the indicator values.
 Correspondingly, behind this view is a large analytical structure tracing the dependencies from the top-level indicators, through the various contributing formulas, down to individual clusters, and within each cluster down to CPU, memory, and storage capacity.

-Thus, TrueSight Capacity Optimization allows you, the capacity manager, to manage risk, efficiency, and usage for large infrastructures.
+Thus, TrueSight Capacity Optimization allows you, the capacity manager, to manage usage, risk, and efficiency for large infrastructures.
 Not only does it provide you with a powerful, automated facility to drill down into the root causes, but also provides simple, business-aligned scores that facilitate the conversation with the business stakeholders.